Layr-Labs/incredible-squaring-avs-rs/README.md

 anvil
 ```

-- Deploy eigenlayer and avs contracts
+- Deploy eigenlayer and avs contracts and setup payments
 ```
 deploy-el-and-avs-contracts
 ```